The Junior Leaders Online course is designed to assist young leaders navigate their way through the challenges of doing ministry well and safely.

 Note: there is no webinar in the Junior Leaders course.

-Given the nature of some of the topics covered in the course, we do not recommend that helpers under the age of 14 years complete the Junior Leaders course.
-However, if this does occur it should be with parental supervision and guidance.
+Given the nature of some of the topics covered in the course, we do not recommend that helpers under the age of 13 years complete the Junior Leaders course.

 Summary of steps for the church:

-Once the steps above have been completed and the form is submitted, a member of the Safe Ministry Team will check for accuracy and then set up the parish in the training system and enrol the nominated Junior Leaders.
+Once the declaration form has been submitted, a member of the Safe Ministry Team will then set up the parish in the training system.

-When the Training Mentor meets with each Junior Leader (or the group) to discuss aspects of the course as above, they give each Junior Leader an access code to unlock the last Topic in the course and release their Safe Ministry Training certificate.
+As part of meeting with their Training Mentor Junior Leaders will receive a code to access the last Topic in the course and release their Safe Ministry Training certificate.